 This garden appears as parts of the palace in The Crowned Clown (왕이 된 남자) (tvN, 2019).
 Being still new in office as a king, clown Ha Sun (Yeo Jin-Goo) gets briefed by Eunuch Jo (Jang Gwang) when crossing the Ojak Bridge in this garden in episode 2 and later in the episode he meets Queen Yoo So-woon (Lee Se-young) here who accompanies her servants to a red bridge in this garden which is holds the legend to grant wishes.
 In episode 3, Ha Sun and So-woon meet here by chance late at night and both make a wish while throwing a stone in the lake and being surrounded by light worms.

 In Moonlight Drawn By Clouds/Love in the Moonlight (구르미 그린 달빛) (KBS2, 2016), this garden also appears as part of the palace.
-In episode 5, for instance, Princess Myungeun (Jung Hye-sung) asks Hong Ra-on (Kim You-jung) to join her in a boat on the lake in the garden.
-The Crown Prince Hyomyeong (Park Bo-Gum) passes by, observes the scene, and when Ra-on falls into the lake, he immediately jumps into the water to save her.
+In episode 1, the Crown Prince Hyomyeong (Park Bo-Gum) pretends to study at the Yeongjugak Pavilion [영주각] on Bongnaeseom Island [봉래섬] of this garden when his father the King passes by.
+In episode 5, Princess Myungeun (Jung Hye-sung) asks Hong Ra-on (Kim You-jung) to join her in a boat on the lake in the garden.
+The Crown Prince Hyomyeong passes by, observes the scene, and when Ra-on falls into the lake, he immediately jumps into the water to save her.

 After having rescued Hae-soo (Lee Ji-Eun/IU) in episode 4 of Moon Lovers: Scarlet Heart Ryeo (달의 연인-보보경심 려) (SBS, 2016), Wang Wook (Kang Ha-neul) tells her on the bridge of this garden how scared he had been to lose her and when he leans in for a kiss, they are interrupted.